Danielle Stislicki Missing: True Crime Podcast Thoughtfully Covers Michigan Woman’s Mysterious Disappearance

 — FRANCIS K S LIM (@cgnetwork) January 9, 2018

-Her mother, Ann Stislicki’s last communication with her daughter was a text message that read Danielle was going to “swing home real quick, pack a bag” before meeting her friend.
+Her mother Ann Stislicki’s last communication with her daughter was a text message that read Danielle was going to “swing home real quick, pack a bag” before meeting her friend.

 When Danielle did not show up for the planned meeting, her friend became extremely worried.
 Her friend was still unable to make contact with Danielle on Saturday and Danielle failed to show up for work.
 Her friend headed to Danielle’s Independence Green apartment complex and found Danielle’s Jeep Renegade parked near her apartment.